EnyoYaTing/DevOps-Vue-GraphQL/README.md

 # DevOps-Vue-GraphQL

-We hope this project could be a basic framework for people who want to utilise these techniques. the techniques are listed belowe and it works well.
+We hope this project could be a basic framework for people who want to utilise these techniques.
+The techniques are listed below, and it works well :smirk:

 > 1. Vue 2.5.2
 > 2. Vue Apollo 3.0.0 beta